Amalie Goldstucker Homecoming 1910 Collection

 Biographical / Historical

-The schedule for the 1910 Homecoming Day began with a business meeting of alumni, followed by a literary session of alumni with an address titled, “Cultivated Mind and the safeguard of the republic,” given by Professor T. U. Taylor from the University of Texas.
-This was followed by a barbeque dinner at the old Sam Houston homestead, athletics games on “normal court” and a band concert.
+1910 Homecoming Day took place on May 30th.
+The schedule began with a business meeting of alumni, followed by a literary session of alumni with an address titled, “Cultivated Mind and the safeguard of the republic,” given by Professor T. U. Taylor from the University of Texas.
+Then, there was dinner at the old Sam Houston homestead, athletics games on “normal court” and a band concert.
 Subsequently came the annual address, given by Senator R. E. Cofer of Gainesville, titled “The truth shall set you free.”
 The day was brought to a close with an alumni reception and a promenade concert.

-Homecoming Day was a part of commencement activities, which lasted several days.
-Homecoming Day was also called Alumni Day.
+Homecoming Day was a part of the annual commencement activities, which lasted several days.
+It was also called "Alumni Day."

 This event took place during administration of Harry F. Estill, former SHNI student and professor, who was president from 1908-1937.
-Student activities such as academic and social clubs emerged and flourished during these early years, along with athletics (Cashion 2004).
-Propriety and “good character” additionally remained high priorities for the administration during this period.
+Student activities such as academic and social clubs emerged and flourished during these years, along with athletics (Cashion 2004).
+Propriety and “good character” remained high priorities for the administration during this period.

 Amalie Goldstucker was born in 1892 in Tyler, Texas.
-She graduated from Sam Houston Normal Institute in 1910 with a junior and senior certificate and a focus in German.
+She graduated from SHNI in 1910 with a junior and senior certificate and a focus in German.
 She worked as a schoolteacher and never married.
 She died in 1970 in Wichita, Texas, and was buried at Hebrew Rest Cemetery.

 Extent